rawles/edit.tf/README.md

 Bug reports, enhancement requests and pull requests are welcome.
 If you would like to contribute but cannot program, documentation and tutorials would also be very welcome.
-If you're interested in contributing in this way, please comment on issue #3.
+If you're interested in contributing in this way, please comment on issue #3 so that everybody can suggest ways for you to help.

 ## Hints, tips and caveats